 There will be other new puppy owners taking this class too, and many TK Poodles puppy families from current litters, so you will have a great sense of community, support, and resources to help you tackle the most common new puppy hurdles with ease.

 I sincerely believe all new puppy parents would benefit from these incredible resources.
 All our past puppy families who’ve took advantage of this course would agree.
 Dre is passionate, professional, educated, experienced and patient – all the things you look for in a trainer.
-We love working with her and we are proud to be in partnership with her.

 Learn more about the online course here: https://myloyalhound.com/group-puppy-training/